jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 It boots.
 Hell yes.
 And I have my cool theme.

 So I drag music over.
-16000
-tracks to start, takes 2 hours to copy.
+16000 tracks to start, takes 2 hours to copy.
 HDDs are _slow_[^2].
 Afterward I have to manually update my database from Rockbox, which takes _hours_.
 I fall asleep as it runs.
 I can hear the physical spinning platters.
 It's a very strange experience having a device with a real life magnetic disc hard drive again.
 The future we occupy today is strange in the UX of the iPod and its software feels modern enough but small aspects like an HDD feel anachronistic.

 The Rockbox experience is a lot nicer on the hardware it was designed for than the crappy Rockbox-in-emulation on an Android device that has absolutely no business whatsoever claiming it can run Android.
 It is responsive, it doesn't crash, all the plugins work, etc.

 Next rabbit hole is investigating battery/storage upgrades.
 There are cheap and expensive options, I need to go through them.
-As is my wont, I do not need bluetooth on anything I own, but a modern USB-C connector might be nice?
+As is my wont, I do not need Bluetooth on anything I own, but a modern USB-C connector might be nice?
 Do I want to go the SD card route or a proper SSD?

 That is for another time.

 Anyway, no normal person would inflict this experience on themselves willingly, and would likely give up at some point close to the beginning.
-It is a reminder that much like if you stay very quiet near a playing iPod you can hear the whir and rattle of the HDD.
-If you stand very quietly near me you can hear the fluttering and tapping of dozens of moths smashing their bodies against the inside of my skull in the space where a brain should be.
+It is a reminder: much like if you stay very quiet near a playing iPod you can hear the whirr and rattle of the HDD, and if you stand very quietly near me you can hear the fluttering and tapping of dozens of moths smashing their bodies against the inside of my skull in the space where a brain should be.

 [^1]:
     I am not aware of any other MP3 player that can handle large music libraries this well and still have a presentable UI.
 TUIs usually suck, "new" apps are all super slow because of Wirth's Law.

+[^2]:
-[^2]: Though not as slow as I initially thought: transferring files in and out
-    of the device is hampered by USB 2.0 speeds, but the seek times of the HDD are bad.
+    Though not as slow as I initially thought: transferring files in and out of the device is hampered by USB 2.0 speeds, but the seek times of the HDD are bad.
 There were two bottlenecks in the file transfer stage, HDD seeks/reads are also slow but faster than the Universal Serial Bus.